 Construction workers are exposed to a variety of health hazards every day.
 These men and women have the potential for becoming sick, ill, and disabled for life.

 This course discusses the physical health hazards construction workers may find, such as exposure to silica, asbestos, hazardous chemicals, excessive noise, and extreme temperatures.
 We will also take a closer look at ways to protect yourself from these hazards on a construction site.

 Construction work is dynamic, diverse, and constantly changing.
 This leads to a great challenge in protecting the health and safety of construction workers.
 Workers are at risk of exposure to many different types of hazards that can result in physical injury, illness, disability, or even death.

-Here's a list of factors that increase the health and safety risk of workers while working on construction sites:
+Here's a list of factors that increase the risk of worker injuries and illnesses while working on construction sites:

 Read the material in each section to discover the correct answer to questions.
 After answering all questions, click on the "Submit" button to get your score.
 If nothing happens when you click the button, make sure you answered all questions and then click the button again.
 You can also change your answers and resubmit to improve the score.
 Do not refresh the page or you'll have to answer all questions again.

 The table below takes a closer look at common health hazards in the construction industry.